The Academic Personnel Certificate Program consists of the following classes:

 To earn a certificate, all classes must be completed within a two-year period.
 Introduction to Academic Personnel is a prerequisite for all other classes for individuals working towards the certificate.

 Introduction to Academic Personnel: This class will provide an overview of all academic titles, processes and policies.
 Ladder faculty as well as temporary teaching and research titles will be discussed.
 Other topics will include academic terminology, appropriate use of the various academic titles, salary administration and the review process.
 This class is a prerequisite for all other classes for individuals who wish to obtain a certificate.

-Research Appointments: This class provides in-depth information on academic personnel policies and procedures related to academic research titles including Researchers, Project Scientists, Specialists and Postdoctoral Scholars.
+Research Titles, Appointments and Advacements: This class provides information on academic personnel policies and procedures related to academic research titles including Researchers, Project Scientists, and Specialists.
 Topics covered include: preparation of appointment, merit and promotion cases, reappointments and modifications, and best practices.
 This course is intended for those unfamiliar with temporary research titles and policies or those pursuing the Academic Personnel certificate.

 Student Titles: An important part of the graduate student experience is training in both research and teaching.
 This class will cover student academic employment in titles including Graduate Student Researcher, Teaching Assistant, Associate and Reader.
 Find out how to assure appropriate and timely appointments for graduate student academic employees.